italia/spid-cie-oidc-docs/docs/en/trust_negotiation.rst

 In case of subject identifier URLs lacking the ending slash mark "/", this must be added between the URL and the appended web path resource.

 Once the RP is recognized as part in the Federation, it gets the permission to make an Authentication Request.
-An OP that doesn't recognize the RP that makes the request, can correctly resolve the Trust.
+The OP that doesn't recognize the RP that makes the request, has to resolve the trust for that RP.
 The OP starts requesting the Entity Configuration of the RP at the .well-known endpoint of the RP and, following the path provided by the *authority_hint*, reaches the TA.
 At each chain step, the OP can perform all the security controls by requesting the Entity Statements to each Entity and validating the Trust Marks and the signatures.
 The following picture is a representative example of how the Trust Chain works.